 Don't worry, we're not going to bore you with our selfies or cat videos.
 This article is intended to help you market your business online through social media.
-Although Forward View doesn't typically manage our clients' social media accounts, we do set up their profile pages and offer training to build engagement through Facebook, LinkedIn, Twitter and other sites.
-Combining these services with our own social media usage has given us insights into effective social media marketing for small businesses and investment firms.
+Combining marketing services with our own social media usage has given us insights into effective social media marketing for small businesses and investment firms.
 Here's our list of social media suggestions for each type of organization:

 B2C (Business-to-Consumer Company)